Sacramento Online Orientation

 Registration and Graduation

 It's never too early to think about graduating.
 No one starts seminary with the goal of not finishing!
-We count our success as you crossing the finish line, so graduation is a big deal to us right from the get-go.
+As part of your learning community, we count it a great accomplishment as you cross the finish line, so graduation is a big deal to us right from the get-go.

 Please select your program below to see your advisor.